Giving to God by giving to and through Emmanuel

-If your financial circumstances change you can easily change the amount you give or stop altogether by contacting your bank.
+If your financial circumstances change, you can easily change the amount you give or stop altogether by contacting your bank.

 2. One-off donations

-CAF and similar charitable organisations are unconnected with the church but provide a means of making charitable donations in a tax-efficient way in return for a small charge.
-If you have a CAF or similar account you can use it to give to Emmanuel either by cheque or standing order.
+Charities Aid Foundation (CAF) and similar charitable organisations are unconnected with the church but provide a means of making charitable donations in a tax-efficient way in return for a small charge.
+If you have a CAF or similar account, you can use it to give to Emmanuel either by cheque or by standing order.

 Further contact details are available in the church directory.